-Other benefits that are provided to the executive include the participation in a Company-wide medical plan, Money Purchase Pension Plan, 401(k), Deferred Compensation Plan, and ESOP.
-(The Bank's Defined Benefit Pension Plan, in which the executive participated, was curtailed by the Bank and benefit accruals were frozen as of December 31, 1996).
+Other benefits that are provided to the Chief Executive Officer include the participation in a Company-wide medical plan, Money Purchase Pension Plan, 401(k), Deferred Compensation Plan, and ESOP.
+(The Bank's Defined Benefit Pension Plan, in which the Chief Executive Officer participated, was curtailed by the Bank and benefit accruals were frozen as of December 31, 1996).
 These benefits are offered to other employees of the subsidiary, The Peoples Bank & Trust Company.